 Lastly, Paul recommends: “Give thanks for everything in the name of the Lord.”
 And yes, this is a time for thanks!

-This version of the handbook that I have with me dates from 1975 when I was a teacher there.
+This version of the handbook that I have with me dated from 1975 when I was a teacher there.

-My own memory of high school is less about the rules over grooming, dress, demerits, and smoking and there were plenty of those.
-Mostly I recall the “life lessons,” and how we learned from one another and how we treated one another when experiencing the complications that often come with maturing and growing up.
+My own memory of high school is less about the rules about grooming, dress, demerits, and smoking, and there were plenty of those.
+Mostly I recall the “life lessons” and how we learned from one another and how we treated one another when experiencing the complications that often come with maturing and growing up.

 On the walls of the chapel, there were placards or memorials with names of the alumni who comprised the war dead from the American Civil War and Gettysburg, to the World Wars & the Korean War.

 As a high school student, I didn’t expect that my classmates’ names could find their way onto these memorial plaques; and yet only a few years later John Harrington, the president of our Senior Class, died in an airplane crash while he was training to serve in Viet Nam.
 I recall him as a young man and one of the very best students in our Senior Latin class, and the quarterback of the football team.